-This year, we continue our Holiday tradition of predicting the key trends in the mobile UX industry you will have to face in the coming year.
+Here are the top trends in the mobile UX industry.
 Without further ado, here’s our count-down to #1.

 #8 Mobile First: Responsive Web Design

 Responsive Web Design or RWD has been a dominant trend in web industry for several years now.
-We predict that in 2015, RWD will be the “ticket to entry” for any content-based or Marketing website.
+We predict that this will continue to be the case.
+RWD will be the “ticket to entry” for any content-based or Marketing website.
 Most major blogs, online magazines, newspapers and marketing sites will adopt RWD as the baseline design strategy.

 Think you have too much content?
 That your company’s business is too complex?
 In short, you can’t possibly adopt RWD in your organization?
 Think again.